 In Virginia, landlords have relatively broader authority to evict tenants.
 The most common reasons for tenant evictions include:

-• Tenant fails to make rent payments
+• Tenant as unpaid rent payments

 • Violation of lease terms